 The Marketing Department is responsible for publishing internal communications to the Life University (Life U) community.
 To ensure that Internal Communications are both effective and efficient vehicles to share important and/or critical information with the Life U community, the University must be strategic regarding both the content and frequency of this method of communication.
 Life U takes steps to ensure that you are not overrun with messages from us.
-Your student email address is oftentimes the only way we can convey important messages to you.
-It is advisable that you check your student email frequently and that you read your LIFE News & Events newsletters and Daily LIFE Wires as they come out.
+Your student and or faculty/staff email address is oftentimes the only way we can convey important messages to you.
+It is advisable that you check your email frequently and that you read your Life U News & Events newsletters and Daily Life U Wires as they come out.

 Student Business Card Orders

-Once the information has been entered into the template, click on “Preview” to verifyall information.
-Then click “Generate PDF” to print out/download a copy of your proof.
+Once the information has been entered into the template, click on “Preview” to verify all information.
+Then click “Generate PDF” to view/download a copy of your proof.
 Click “Next” to review your order and submit your debit/credit card payment.
-The cost to students will be $38.00 per box of 500 business cards, or $60.00 for 1000.
+The cost to students will be $40.00 per box of 500 business cards, or $60.00 for 1000.

 Your cards will arrive in approximately 10 days from order date.
 Once delivered, you will receive an email from LIFE University Mail Services and you may pick up your cards from the Fulfillment Office (Purchasing), down the hallway between Socrates Café and the LIFE U Shop in the CGUS Bldg.

-· If students have questions about their orders, they may contact the Purchasing Department at firstname.lastname@example.org
+- If students have questions about their orders, they may contact the Procurement Office at email@example.com/x2960